Koi no Tsuki: Manga

 Written and illustrated by Akira Nitta, Koi no Tsuki was serialized in Kodansha's seinen manga magazine Monthly Morning Two from December 22, 2015, to April 22, 2019.
 Kodansha collected its chapters in seven tankōbon volumes, released from July 22, 2016, to June 21, 2019.

-Volume list
+Volumes

 Drama

 In June 2018, it was announced that the series would receive a television drama adaptation.
 The series was broadcast for twelve episodes on TV Tokyo from July 27 to October 12, 2018.
 The series was also streamed on Netflix.